zbfromztl/VATSIM-Strip-Printer/README.md

   * Print Hazardous Weather Information
   * Log airport delays & limited logic to determine cause.
   * Data refresh syncs with VATSIM data refresh cycle
-  * GI command to print GI stuff.
+  * GI command to print GI strips.
   * The system will STOP printing strips on callsigns that are habitual reloggers.
   * ATIS tracking system that notifies when an ATIS for an airport within our Area of Jurisdiction is updated or disconnected.
-  * Others
+  * Another, secret option

 # Hardware:
   * [ZebraZD410 Printer](https://www.zebra.com/us/en/products/spec-sheets/printers/desktop/zd410.html)
   * [1x8 Flight Strips](https://bocathermal.txdesign.com/thermal-general-admission-ticket/details/boca-flight-strip-1-x-8/)
   * Computer with [python](https://www.python.org/downloads/) 3.1 or greater
   * Install [Flight Progress Strip font](https://www.dropbox.com/s/lqtvsngjdjonngv/Flight-Strip-Printer.ttf?dl=0) to the Zebra ZD410 printer.
+You may need [special software](https://www.dropbox.com/scl/fi/vrhoo7rrwbu3rjkubmaw2/ZDDownloader2.exe?rlkey=moaa8noieujkqmpe2wqpujkx1&st=rkjllvc7&dl=0) to actually upload it to the printer.

+  * OPTIONALLY, You may be interested in physical flight strip holders ("bones") and bays.
+We've had good success with [hermieusupply](https://www.hermieusupply.com/en-EN/strip-holder.html)

 # How to Run: